zoffixznet/r/README.md

 - [Inline::Perl5 with Latest Perl](#inlineperl5-with-latest-perl)

-# How to build latest version of Rakudo from source code
+# How to build latest release of Rakudo from source code

-These instructions explain how to build latest version of the [Rakudo compiler](https://perl6.org/) from source.
+These instructions explain how to build latest release of the [Rakudo compiler](https://perl6.org/) from source.
 You can also get latest
 Alpine, CentOS, Debian, Fedora, and Ubuntu rakudo packages here: